Are you a business coach wanting to find better clients or working with a coach and want to get more from the deal?

 10. Support Others

 You have an opinion.
-You were heard.
+Plus, you were heard.
 You may or may not be right.
 When a decision is made do you then become part of the team and throw your full support behind the initiative or do you set it up to fail through backroom criticism, passive aggressive behavior, etc.?

 If you want people to support you, you have to support others.
 Go first.